-The first step to filing is to make sure you have all the paperwork you’ll need to file your return.
-Make a list of your income sources over the past year: paid internships, part-time or full-time jobs, freelance gigs — anything where you received a paycheck.
-You will need to report income from all these sources.
+Your first tax preparation step is gathering all of the paperwork you’ll need to file your return.
+Make a list of your income sources over the past year: This could be paid internships, part- or full-time jobs, freelance gigs, on-campus work study — anything you received a paycheck or payment for.
+You will need to report income from all of these sources.

-At the same time, gather any relevant tax docs you held on to — like that receipt for the couch you donated to charity or the statement from your college loan provider about the interest you paid the prior year.
+At the same time, gather any other relevant tax documents you may have — like that receipt for the couch you donated to charity or the statement from your college loan provider about the interest you paid the prior year.

-Once you receive tax documents for all your jobs held in the past year, double-check the forms and make sure that all the information and numbers (such as your Social Security number) are correct.
-Do this now so you aren’t scrambling in April, and if you find an error, take steps to correct it.
+Once you receive tax documents for all the jobs you held or did in the past year, double-check the forms and make sure that all the information and digits (such as your Social Security number) are correct.
+Do this now so you aren’t scrambling in April.

-While you have all your documents and receipts out, get organized.
-Start a folder to corral them, or scan and save everything to the cloud.
-The IRS has up to seven years to audit your returns, and it’s vital to have proof of all deductions until then.
+While you have all your documents and receipts out, go ahead and organize them.
+Start a folder for any physical documents or scan and save everything to a secure space in the cloud.
+The IRS has up to seven years to audit returns, and it’s vital to have proof of all your tax-related transactions until then.

 - For federal taxes, you may be able to use the IRS’ Free File option.
-If you make less than $64,000 per year, check out the IRS’s Free File system.
-According to the site, 70% of all taxpayers — 100 million people — can file their taxes for free using this program.
+If you make less than $66,000 per year, this option could be the best one for you.
+According to the site, 70% of all taxpayers — 100 million people — can file their federal taxes for free using this program.
 Some states may be part of an alliance that offers Free File for your state return, too.
 Be sure to check online to see what your state offers.

 - Use a DIY software product like TurboTax®1.
-TurboTax walks you through your tax return, asking simple questions about your life, such as whether or not you have student loans or side gigs, and enters that information into the right forms for you.
+TurboTax walks you through your federal and state tax returns by asking simple questions about your life, such as whether or not you have student loans or side gigs, and enters that information into the right forms for you.
 All filers can save up to $15 on TurboTax federal products.

 - Leave it to the pros.
 You can always consider hiring a tax professional.
 That’s right: a real, live person to help you file your taxes.
-If your taxes are complicated — like you’re self employed and pay other contractors, you rent a room, or your parents gifted you some stock shares that generate Schedule K forms — it can be mighty helpful to go to a tax professional.
-It’ll cost you, but the peace of mind of having your taxes expertly (and easily) filed can be worth it.
+If your taxes are complicated — for example, if you’re self-employed or if you earned money in multiple states — it can be helpful to go to a tax professional.
+It’ll cost you, but knowing your taxes have been expertly (and easily) filed can be worth it.